liaowwxx/wallpaper-toolbox/README.md

 # WallPaper Gallery

-WallPaper Gallery is a SwiftUI wallpaper toolbox for Wallpaper Engine resources.
-The main app is a macOS-native browser and manager for local libraries, with RePKG extraction and image/video wallpaper setting support.
+WallPaper Gallery is a macOS-native SwiftUI toolbox for local Wallpaper Engine libraries.
+It scans wallpaper folders, generates previews, extracts `.pkg` assets through RePKG, and can set image, video, and scene wallpapers.

-This repository also contains early cross-platform demos:
+The repository also contains early cross-platform demos:

 - `Apps/iOSDemo`: an iPhone/iPad client for browsing a remote Windows wallpaper library.
 - `Apps/WindowsServerDemo`: a Streamlit-controlled Windows server demo that scans Wallpaper Engine folders, generates thumbnails, serves a manifest, and runs RePKG unpack jobs on demand.